 development includes a reference to, a redevelopment, or a proposed development or redevelopment;

-subdivision includes a reference to re-subdivision or amalgamation;
+provision of works includes a reference to the construction, extension, addition, alteration or improvement of headworks or reticulation;

-the provision of works includes a reference to the construction, extension, addition, alteration or improvement of headworks or reticulation.
+subdivision includes a reference to re-subdivision or amalgamation.

 (3) For the purposes of this Part any question as to what constitutes headworks or reticulation may be determined by the Minister, and effect shall be given to that determination.

 [Section 65 inserted by No. 25 of 1985 s.
 15; amended by No. 73 of 1995 s.
 28; No. 14 of 1996 s.
 4; No. 67 of 2003 s.
 62; No. 38 of 2005 s.
 15; No. 19 of 2010 s.
 51.]

-66. Advice and guidelines
+66. Guidance by Minister etc. to developers etc.

 For the guidance of planning authorities, land developers and persons interested the Minister, the CEO or the Corporation may —

 (a) give advice, whether general or specific, in relation to a proposal; or